BurnoutZero

 Most burnout advice sounds great on paper: meditate every morning, exercise daily, set perfect boundaries.
 The problem is that advice assumes you have the energy to implement it — which, if you are approaching burnout, you probably do not.

 Sustainable habits need to be small enough to start when you are already tired.
+Research from BJ Fogg's Behaviour Design Lab at Stanford shows that the most effective habits start so small they feel trivial — and that's exactly the point.

 The Compound Effect of Micro-Habits